Cornelius Shea: Chicago Teamsters' strike

 On December 15, 1904, 19 clothing cutters at Montgomery Ward went on strike to protest the company's use of nonunion subcontractors.
 Montgomery Ward vice president Robert J. Thorne locked the remaining workers out.
 Sympathy strikes by tailors' and other unions quickly broke out.
 By April, 5,000 workers were on the picket line in front of the 26 local companies represented by the National Tailors' Association (an employer group).
 The Teamsters engaged in a sympathy strike on April 6, 1905, adding another 10,000 members to the picket lines.

-The Employers' Association of Chicago (EA), an anti-union group, mustered its substantial resources to break the Teamsters' strike.
+Anti-union group Employers' Association of Chicago (EA) attempted to sabotage the Teamsters' strike.
 The EA collected $250,000 (about $6.2 million in 2007 dollars) from its members to hire strikebreakers.
 The EA also raised $1 million (about $25 million in 2007 dollars) to establish the Employers' Teaming Association—a new company which, within a matter of weeks, bought out a large number of team owners and imported hundreds of African American strikebreakers from St. Louis to work as teamsters.
 Mark Morton, president of Morton Salt and an EA member, convinced the railroads to pressure the remaining team owners to lock out their Teamster members as well.

 On April 16, anonymous charges of graft against Shea and other strike leaders were filed with office of Mayor Edward Fitzsimmons Dunne (who had been inaugurated only days earlier).
 Shea and the executive board of the Chicago Federation of Labor dismissed the allegations out of hand.

 Another 25,000 Teamsters walked off the job in a sympathy strike on April 25, 1905, paralyzing grocery stores, warehouses, railway shippers, department stores and coal companies.
 The EA and its members then sued nearly every union involved in the strike.
 Local and state courts issued numerous injunctions against the unions, ordering them to stop picketing and return to work.

 On April 29, 12 prominent labor leaders in Chicago—including Shea; Charles Dold, president of the Chicago Federation of Labor; and 10 local Teamster presidents—were indicted by a grand jury on six counts of conspiracy to restrain trade, commit violence, and prevent citizens from obtaining work.
 Shea refused to appear in court to provide pre-trial testimony regarding the April 29 indictment.
 When threatened with jail for contempt of court, he finally appeared but answered all questions with variations of "I don't know."